Skip to content

 Solid 4720 detections always combine the create with a follow-up signal (group add, password change to a known weak pattern, immediate login from an unusual host).
 The standalone create is too noisy.

 The record does not include the password of the new account (Windows never logs that, anywhere).
-It also doesn't include the SID of the target domain explicitly; you read the domain from TargetDomainName or derive it from TargetSid's domain portion.
+It also does not include the SID of the target domain explicitly.
+You read the domain from TargetDomainName or derive it from TargetSid's domain portion.

 Local-account creates on member workstations are invisible to the DC.
-If you're not collecting Security from workstations (most shops aren't), you'll miss every local backdoor account.
-Sysmon and a real EDR fill some of the gap (file create / registry-change patterns when local SAM is touched), but 4720 forwarding is the cheapest way.
+If you are not collecting Security from workstations (most shops are not), you miss every local backdoor account.
+Sysmon and a real EDR fill some of the gap (file create and registry-change patterns when local SAM is touched), but 4720 forwarding is the cheapest control.
+The registry hive snapshot is the corroboration when log forwarding was off.

 Where 4720 fits in a timeline